fawdlstty/libfv/docs/en_us/6_Other.md

 ## Asynchronous mutex

 Asynchronous mutex is a mutex suitable for asynchronous environments.
-In contrast to std::mutex, there are the following features:
+In contrast to `std::mutex`, there are the following features:

 - Supports asynchronous wait locking
 - Locking and unlocking do not require the same thread